akash-starvin/DeliDiet/README.md

 # DeliDiet
 ## Overview
-This app lets user to browse diet plans and order desired meals periodically just by a click.
-Users can update thier profile.
+This app lets the user browse diet plans and order desired meals periodically just by a click.
+Users can update their profile.

 ## Functionality
 1. Create account